dulhaver/erpnext_how-to-s/erpnext_multi-currency_101.md

 - can only be set in default company currency
 - agreements with staff in other currency cannot be correctly recorded.
 - Calculations of base pay resulting from the agreed non-default currency is not automaticlaly recorded on monthly basis.
-- e.g. StaffA contract is in USD as the staff is originally from USA, and company currency is in EUR as the company is in Europe.
-THe salary slip is only in EUR, and the calculations for taxes is based on EUR, and every month the base salary (salary slip allocation) is redone just because there is no place where the amount and currency of contract is stored to allow dynamic calculation of base salary from USD to EUR using the current exchange.
+- e.g. Staff contract is in USD as the staff is originally from USA, and company currency is in EUR as the company is in Europe.
+The salary slip is only in EUR, and the calculations for taxes is based on EUR, and every month the base salary (salary slip allocation) is redone just because there is no place where the amount and currency of contract is stored to allow dynamic calculation of base salary from USD to EUR using the current exchange.

 #### Payment Entry